 Rain drops drip, drip, splash, plummet earthward soaking into a rotten hollow log covered with lichen and mushrooms.
 The huge log is quietly decaying on the forest floor.
 No one notices.
 The carpenter ants have long since lost interest.
 Its hollows are too moist, now, for cozy dens for gray foxes or chipmunks.
 On its north side, a plush covering of luxurious green moss.
 It’s impossible not to reach out and run the palm of my hand over it, my fingers tickling the softest, greenest gift that nature has to offer me on this dark, rainy equinox morning.

-It’s nice that some folks will be able to be connected to the Internet better with Starlink around the globe.
+It’s nice that some folks will be able to be better connected to the Internet with Starlink around the globe.
 And what I am about to say is NOT meant to inspire guilt for using Starlink, but more to raise important existential questions.
 I am quite concerned about the number of satellites Elon Musk’s company, SpaceX, and other companies, including Amazon, will eventually be launching into low Earth orbit (LEO).
 Currently, according to an article in Science, and another article from CNBC, SpaceX has about 2,000 satellites in orbit, with FCC approval already for another 12,000.
 SpaceX has plans for a great many more satellites than that.
 There are predictions that eventually we could have 100,000 satellites in LEO.
 Hello, space junk!

 Already, monetizing LEO is affecting the field of astronomy in significant ways.
 Astronomy is a key discipline for humans to sort out the mysteries of the universe and our place in it.
 SpaceX has put visors on subsequent satellites after the first outcry from both night sky viewers and astronomers.
 The visors help some, to the naked eye, but not perfectly.
 But they do not solve the interference in astronomy work.
 Other companies may not care about whether their satellites can be seen or not.
 As I’ve read, there is no global blueprint for fielding this issue.

 Already I am noticing, shortly after evening falls, more wobbly, zigzagging satellites crossing my view of the stars.
 Sadly, much of humanity lives in so much light pollution now, they can’t see the stars.
 But for those of us that can, stargazing is an age-old human pastime that is important, I believe, for well-being.
 Seeing the Milky Way, constellations, shooting stars, and sometimes even the aurora borealis reminds us of the vastness of the universe, and keeps alive wonder and appreciation of beauty.
-The night sky reminds us that we don’t have all the answers to how things work.
+The night sky reminds us that we don’t have all the answers for understanding how things work.
 In fact, on a grand scale, as Einstein liked to remind us, we know very little.
 Lastly, what of migratory species that navigate by stars?
 Do we know what interference this may have?

 All of this begs the question: Who owns space?
 Doesn’t it “belong” to all living creatures on Earth?
 Do we have a right not to have the night sky obliterated by LEO objects?
 Really, if you get right down to it, space belongs to no one.
 Yet, there are also plans, in this revived space race, to sell off parts of the moon to the highest bidders for mining and other plunder.